 We train and support carers, foster parents and social workers, so the children they open their homes and hearts to are provided the supportive relationships and environment they need to flourish.
 Here we show the difference we can make when carers have expert advice and support for stronger families.

-Foster parents and carers trained in Providing a Secure Base therapeutic care
+Foster parents and carers gained skills in therapeutic care by completing our Providing a Secure Base training course

 Parents get expert advice

 Training can strengthen family forms of care in Ukraine, where too many children are still growing up in institutions.
 With expert advice and support we equip carers to deal with the challenges of caring for children who have experienced trauma.

 To support training on a national level we developed a curriculum for the therapeutic care model Providing a Secure Base, by working with the University of East Anglia in the UK and the International Leadership Development Centre in Ukraine.
 17 trainers are equipped to give ongoing training in 14 regions of Ukraine.
 (Find out more)